 Steps to make chocolate cake

-Coffee: it's essential to add it very hot and let it stand a little bit, giving the chocolate time to melt.
+- Coffee: It's essential to add it very hot and let it stand for a bit, giving the chocolate time to melt.
 It enhances the chocolate flavor, but the cake won't taste like coffee.

-Since this recipe uses oil, the mixture won't look creamy as when you use butter.
+- Since this recipe uses oil, the mixture won't look as creamy as when you use butter.

-Make sure the dry ingredients are sifted and beat them until incorporated, but don't overmix as this will make the cake tougher and drier.
+- Sift the dry ingredients before incorporating them to avoid clumps and impurities.
+Beat well, but don't overmix as this will make the cake tougher.

 Filling and frosting